official-stockfish/fishtest/README.md

 https://pypi.python.org/pypi/setuptools

 Once installation is complete, you will find an `easy_install.exe` program in your Python *Scripts* subdirectory.
-Be sure to add this directory to your PATH environment variable, if you haven't already done so.

-Then install pip with:
+Open a command prompt window on this directory, then install pip with:

 ```
 easy_install.exe pip
 ```

-#### Setup Python on Linux

-Fishtest requires Python 2.7.
-If your distribution does not support upgrading to Python 2.7, you can install it from https://github.com/saghul/pythonz.
+In case something is not clear please read windows-step-by-step-installation.txt

 #### Setup fishtest

-First you need to install some prereqs (command `sudo` is not needed on Windows):
+First you need to install some prereqs:

 ```
 sudo pip install pymongo
 sudo pip install requests
 ```

+The same commands work also for Window without `sudo`.
+In this case you need to run them from the command prompt window open on Python *Scripts* subdirectory.

 Then you will need the fishtest package.
 You can download fishtest as a zipball directly from https://github.com/glinscott/fishtest or, in case you have a git